virgilvox/sar-lambda-iot-rule/README.md

 .
 ├── README.MD                   <-- This instructions file
 ├── src
-    └── topicPublisher              <-- Source code for a lambda function │       └── app.js                  <-- Lambda handler to publish messages on an IoT topic stream │       └── package.json            <-- NodeJS dependencies and scripts
+│  └── topicPublisher              <-- Source code for a lambda function │       └── app.js                  <-- Lambda handler to publish messages on an IoT topic stream │       └── package.json            <-- NodeJS dependencies and scripts
-    └── topicSubscriber
+│  └── topicSubscriber
 │       └── app.js                  <-- Lambda handler for messages forwarded from the IoT topic stream │       └── package.json            <-- NodeJS dependencies and scripts
 ├── template.yaml               <-- SAM template
 ```

-This SAR app will deploy two Lambda functions are included in the src/ directory.
-It also deploys a DynamoDB table and an API Gateway endpoint.
+## Services Deployed

+* Two AWS Lambda Functions (Described in the next section)
+* A DynamoDB table
+* An AWS IoT Rule
+* An Amazon API Gateway endpoint

 ## topicPublisher